Technologicat/spacemacs.d/README.md

  - `customize-group` configure stuff (a.k.a. *Customize*; some packages prefer to use this)
  - `org-agenda` agenda overview
  - `org-todo-list` overview of TODOs, once `org-agenda-files` is configured (`RET` to jump, `t` to cycle TODO/DONE/none, `s` to save all org buffers, `q` to quit)
+ - `git-timemachine` quickly see and/or copy text from an old revision (`p`/`n` previous/next revision; `q` to return to file in working tree; while active, save the buffer to overwrite file in working tree with the historical revision being viewed)

 ## Fast Emacs startup